 We will also consider appropriate professional qualifications with relevant experience, or other qualifications equivalent to the above.

 Months of entry

 Occupational hygiene is concerned with the identification, evaluation and management of chemical, physical and biological agents arising from work.
-There's currently a huge demand from large multinational companies, and there is a worldwide shortage of trained occupational hygienists.
+There's currently a huge demand from large multinational companies for trained occupational hygienists.

 Course contact details